pablonudel/holbertonschool-hbnb/README.md

 The backend is designed to manage and serve data related to places, users, and reviews.
 Upon launching the backend server, a database is automatically populated with sample data, allowing for immediate testing of the implemented functionalities.

-For know more about the Backend:
+For know more about the Backend, check the Readme in `/part4/hbnb` directory

 The key features of the Frontend are:
 * **Viewing Places:** Users can browse a list of available places filtered by max price.